pstaender/bucketnotes/README.md

 # Welcome to Bucketnotes 👋

 An editor which helps you to focus on just writing.
 Use your own S3 bucket for cheap, private and fast storage.
+Organize your notes in zettelkasten-style.

 [Live Demo (you need S3 credentials)](http://www.bucketnotes.app)